JaiXJM/CAN_Onboarding_24/README.md

 2. Initialize this GIT repository (optional but recommended, you MUST learn git at some point):
 - Make sure you have git installed.
 - Open a terminal in this folder.
-- Type 'git status' into ther terminal - If it lists files, git is already tracking these files and you can skip the rest of this.
+- Type `git status` into ther terminal - If it lists files, git is already tracking these files and you can skip the rest of this.
-- Type 'git init' into the terminal. this creates the .git hidden folder here, and will now track any file changes.
+- Type `git init`` into the terminal. this creates the .git hidden folder here, and will now track any file changes.
 This allows you to save past versions of code.

 To save this version:
-- First stage your changes (tell git you want to save certain files) by typing 'git add --all' (telling git to add all files to its saving list)
+- First stage your changes (tell git you want to save certain files) by typing `git add --all`` (telling git to add all files to its saving list)
-- Next, type 'git commit -m "initial commit" '. commit means to save this version, and -m tells it to expect a message (or name/label) for this save.
+- Next, type `git commit -m 'initial commit' `. commit means to save this version, and `-m` tells it to expect a message (or name/label) for this save.

 ## DOWNLOAD GM PROVIDED INFO FOR THE CAN TEAM
 1. Create a folder on your computer that you can dump these files into!